jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

 <a name="restInfo"/>

-## Obtain Required information to execute REST APIs
+## Prepare Postman Collection to execute REST APIs
+Here it is a Postman collection prepared to be used agains the two prepared smartcontract

 First of all we need to know which is the endpoint in which the REST API is accesible.
 You can get this URL from the Blockchain Service Console:
 1. Access to the Blockchain Service Console:
    - In the OCI services menu, select ***Developer Services*** and click on ***Blockchain Platform***.